 Related Article: 10 Emotional Needs That Destroy Relationships!

 Most don’t really know what love is either.
 Love is not getting someone to make us feel less lonely, more special, nor complete.
 Love is sticking it through with people and believing the best of them at their most difficult moment.
 You can read more in the article What is Love?
 And How Does It Feel?

 The truth is we are ALL made to receive love from God and our community.
 One person just can’t do it for anyone.

 I had to learn to be loved by God.
 I’m a school teacher, and the kids would express their love for me often… But, I could never take it to heart.
-One day, a student flips around a gift on my desk that says, “The Best Teacher Ever” and they student said, “You know this is true right?”
+One day, a student flips around a gift on my desk that read, “The Best Teacher Ever” and the student said, “You know this is true right?”
 I smiled and brushed it off.
 In my next class, another student did the SAME thing.
 IT WAS SO WEIRD!

 Can you take a compliment?
 What is God trying to tell you?
 Are you receiving the love that God is trying to give you?